The Real Portugal

 Aldeias de Portugal (Villages of Portugal) is an initiative to attract visitors to the Peneda-Geres National Park, located in northern Portugal along the border with Spain.
 It promotes accommodation in traditional homes in the picturesque villages of Soajo and Lindoso, where life has changed little in the past century.
 The National Park offers great hiking and some of Portugal's most spectacular mountains.
 The Aldeias de Portugal program requires a 1-week stay.
 Contact: www.aldeiasdeportugal.pt.

 Casas no Campo, is a network of more than 30 privately owned country houses.
-Contact: www.casasnocampo.net.
+Visit www.casasnocampo.net.